 Possession.
-To best add clarity to Part 70, we propose to update the term "possession" to mean "U.S. Territory" and propose to define U.S. Territory to include American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto

-Rico, and the U.S. Virgin Islands.
+To best add clarity to part 70, we have updated the term "possession" to mean "U.S. Territory" and defined U.S. Territory to include American Samoa, Guam, the Commonwealth of the Northern Mariana Islands, the Commonwealth of Puerto Rico, and the U.S. Virgin Islands.
 Currently, only Puerto Rico and the Virgin Islands are explicitly listed in the definition.
 Thus, CDC is updating this provision to explicitly list the other U.S. jurisdictions to which this part applies.

 State.
-To best add clarity to the regulations of Part 70, specifically where roles and responsibilities are outlined, we propose to include a definition of "state" to mean any of the 50 states within the United States, plus the District of Columbia.
+To best add clarity to the regulations of part 70, specifically where roles and responsibilities are outlined, we have included a definition of "state" to mean any of the 50 states within the United States, plus the District of Columbia.

-B. Definitions Added to Part 70.1
+B. Definitions Added to Section 70.1

 CDC.
-We proposed to define "CDC" to mean the Centers for Disease Control and Prevention within the Department of Health and Human Services to clarify the provisions under Part 70.
+We have defined "CDC" to mean the Centers for Disease Control and Prevention within the Department of Health and Human Services to clarify the provisions under part 70.

 Conditional release.
-We propose to define "conditional release" to have the same meaning as "surveillance," as that term is defined in the NPRM for updates to 42 CFR § 71.1.
-We have included this definition to best add clarity to the provisions and practices under Part 70, specifically section 70.6 as well as ensure that conditional release and surveillance are both used consistently in both Parts 70 and 71.
+We have defined "conditional release" to have the same meaning as "surveillance," as that term is defined in 42 CFR Part 71.
+We have included this definition to best add clarity to the provisions and practices under part 70, specifically section 70.6, as well as to ensure that conditional release and surveillance are both used consistently in both parts 70 and 71.

 Director.
-To clarify the provisions under Part 70, we propose to define "Director" to mean the Director, Centers for Disease Control and Prevention, Department of Health and Human Services, or another authorized representative as approved by the CDC Director or the Secretary of HHS.
+To clarify the provisions under part 70, we have defined "Director" to mean the Director, Centers for Disease Control and Prevention, Department of Health and Human Services, or another authorized representative as approved by the CDC Director or the Secretary of HHS.

+Director or the Secretary of HHS.
 Isolation.
-We are proposing to separately define "isolation" as the separation of an individual or group reasonably believed to be infected with a quarantinable communicable disease from those who are healthy to prevent the spread of the quarantinable communicable disease.
-This NPRM clarifies the distinction between quarantine and isolation by separately defining "quarantine" and "isolation" to distinguish these common public health measures.
-Isolation as currently used in 42 CFR 71.1 applies to both persons and groups of persons.
-Thus, CDC is changing the definition in Part 70 so that the term is used consistently in both Part 70 and 71.
+In this DFR, "isolation" is defined as the separation of an individual or group reasonably believed to be infected with a quarantinable communicable disease from those who are healthy to prevent the spread of the quarantinable communicable disease.
+This DFR clarifies the distinction between quarantine and isolation by separately defining "quarantine" and "isolation" to distinguish these common public health measures.
+Isolation, as currently used in 42 CFR 71.1, applies to both persons and groups of persons.
+Thus, CDC is changing the definition in part 70 so that the term is used consistently in both part 70 and 71.
 Applying isolation measures to groups of individuals is consistent with CDC's current practice and does not constitute a substantive change.

-"Master" or "Operator".
-We are proposing to define "Master" or "Operator" as the aircrew or sea crew member with responsibility respectively for aircraft or vessel operation and navigation or a similar individual with responsibility for a conveyance.
+Master or Operator.
+This DFR defines "Master" or "Operator" as the aircrew or sea crew member with responsibility respectively for aircraft or vessel operation and navigation or a similar individual with responsibility for a conveyance.
 We have included this definition to better identify and assign responsibilities under this subpart (according to current practices).

 Quarantine.
-We are proposing to define "quarantine" as the separation of an individual or group reasonably believed to have been exposed to a quarantinable communicable disease, but who is not yet ill, from others who have not been so exposed, to prevent the possible spread of the quarantinable communicable disease.
-In this NPRM, HHS/CDC is separately defining quarantine and isolation to distinguish these common public health measures.
-Applying quarantine measures to groups of individuals is consistent with HHS CDC's current practice and does not constitute a substantive change.
+This DFR defines "quarantine" as the separation of an individual or group reasonably believed to have been exposed to a quarantinable communicable disease, but not yet ill, from others who have not been so exposed, to prevent the possible spread of the quarantinable communicable disease.
+In this DFR, HHS/CDC is separately defining quarantine and isolation to distinguish these common public health measures.
+Applying quarantine measures to groups of individuals is consistent with HHS/CDC's current practice and does not constitute a substantive change.